and/or “soft skills” like responsibility and time management.

 Most students don't even think about getting recommendations until fall of senior year, when they see the application requires them.
 Then they approach the teacher in their hardest class, thinking that having a letter from their AP English or Calculus teacher will look good to the Admissions Committee.
 Stop right there.

 A better idea is to approach your junior year teachers in the spring, after they've had you in class for an entire year and have really gotten to know you and your classroom habits.
-Even better to approach a teacher or coach in a foreign language class, arts class (band, choir, drama, etc.) or extracurricular activity (sports, clubs), who has known you over multiple years.
+If you have one, approach a teacher in a core class (English, math, social studies, science, foreign language), who has known you over multiple years.
 Not only will they have more to write about, but they can also offer perspective on how you've grown and matured since freshman year.

 2) Be polite